 Growing up, I had hundreds of grandparents.
 No, I wasn’t raised in a commune or as part of a religious sect, and they weren’t my actual grandparents, I just saw them that way.
 My Dad was a pastor and his calling/passion involved working in senior ministries.
 That meant that I spent most of my childhood in nursing homes and with seniors, hence having hundreds of grandparents.
 I learned very early that death was inevitable and shouldn’t be feared – but that it should be planned for.
 That’s probably not something “many lawyers” have in their bios.

 My family is full of U.S. veterans, so helping veterans is very important to me.
 In law school, I had the privilege of working in Stetson’s renowned Veterans Advocacy Clinic.
 I worked with veterans who were seeking their well-deserved VA benefits.
-I represented them in front of the Board of Veterans Appeals and the Court of Appeals for Veterans Claims.
-I am now a VA-Accredited attorney, which allows me to continue to help veterans with their long-term and estate options.
-There are fewer than 50 VA-Accredited attorneys in the Bradenton-Sarasota area, so that’s certainly not something “many attorneys” have in their bios.
+I have represented clients at the Regional Office, in front of the Board of Veterans Appeals, and at the Court of Appeals for Veterans Claims.
+I am a VA-Accredited attorney and admitted to practice in front of the Court, which allows me to continue to help veterans with their benefits and long-term and estate options.
+There are fewer than 50 VA-Accredited attorneys in the Bradenton-Sarasota area, and even fewer who are admitted to practice in front of the Court, so that’s certainly not something “many attorneys” have in their bios.

 Perhaps most importantly, I have a personal understanding of the importance of planning ahead for the unexpected.
 I know what it’s like to struggle with balancing the grief of losing a loved one with the necessity of trying to navigate the legal aspects of their passing.
 In September 2017, I lost my Dad.
 In fact, that’s why our motto is, “Helping your family navigate Estate Planning & Elder Care.”
-My Dad (long before I came into this world) served as a Navigator in the U.S. Air Force.
+My Dad (long before I came into this world) served as a Navigator in the U.S. Air Force (that’s him, in the picture just above).
 Our motto is my way of honoring his memory.

 It hasn’t been easy.
 But I can certainly relate to adult children who are trying to pick up the pieces and take care of their surviving parent (my Mom now lives with us…).
 I can share what I’ve learned and even provide a few stories that are bound to make you laugh.